semantic-flow/sflo/documentation/faq.why-dont-data-nodes-contain-distributions-directly.md

 ### Metadata Separation

-The data node's [[metadata flow|concept.mesh.resource.element.flow.node-metadata]] contains system metadata about the data concept and its components, while each [[concept.mesh.resource.element.flow.data]] can also contain (concept-specific) metadata.
+The data node's [[metadata flow|resource.element.flow.node-metadata]] contains system metadata about the data concept and its components, while each [[resource.element.flow.data]] can also contain (concept-specific) metadata.

 TODO: example